Yourco Logo

 • "Have any technical or physical resources slowed you down this week?"

-• "Rate the ease of accessing information (policies, org charts, how-to guides)."
+• "Rate the ease of accessing information such as policies, org charts, and how-to guides."

-When several hires flag the same missing item, such as a software license or a missing PPE kit on the warehouse floor, you've identified a process gap that can be addressed before the next start date.
+When several hires flag the same missing item, such as a software license or a missing PPE kit on the warehouse floor, you have identified a process problem that can be addressed before the next start date.

 Team Integration

-Feeling like part of the crew increases belonging and, by extension, retention.
+Feeling like part of the crew increases a sense of belonging and, by extension, retention.
 First-month integration questions should include:

-• "Have you met everyone you'll work with regularly?"
+• "Have you met everyone you will work with regularly?"

 • "Do you know whom to contact for quick help?"